PEDIA-Charite/PEDIA-workflow/data/README.txt

 	* pathogenicityScores includes the CADD file
 	* populationDBs has ExAC and other population databases needed
 	* PEDIA: patient specific data.
 Like json from f2g, etc.
+	* Reference Genome needed for simulation and quality check.